technicaltidbits/gridsome-forestry-starter/journal/configuring-vale-tutorial.md

 * Your `.vale.ini` file is 1) required and 2) controls Vale's behavior.
 * Your `.vale.ini` file should be in the root of your project.
-* Any third-party styles should be in your `styles` folder, and included in your `.vale.ini` file.
+* Any third-party styles should be in your `styles` folder.
 * The `.vale.ini` file can be customized to show errors, errors and warnings, or errors, warnings, and suggestions.
 * To lint a file, use the command `vale` `filename`.

 ## Conclusion

 Now that you have Vale installed on your computer, you can start linting your own files to make sure they're error-free and consistent in style.
+This doesn't necessarily have to be documentation files, by the way; you can use Vale's default style to help with editing blog posts and emails.

-Next, you'll learn how to customize a `vale.ini` file and modify style rules.
+Next, you'll learn how to customize a `vale.ini` file and modify style rules!

 ## Links to learn more

 * [Vale's documentation](https://errata-ai.gitbook.io/vale/)
 * [Vale's style library](https://github.com/errata-ai/styles)

-##### Have any trouble?
+##### Have any trouble with the tutorial?
 Find any bugs?
 File a GitHub [issue](https://github.com/technicaltidbits/gridsome-forestry-starter/issues) to let me know.